 Not only are we investing £41 million in a new building to house the laboratories and teaching spaces needed, but we also plan to open up these facilities to benefit all students and the wider community.
 This will complement our existing sports facilities, which already provide a base for students to compete in activities ranging from rugby to.

 The Seacole library, based at City South Campus, is one of the UK's largest specialist health education libraries.
 The facility offers an extensive range of range of information and reference materials set out in a relaxing environment, conducive to studying.
 There are comfortable seating areas, group study areas, a silent study area and private study rooms.

 The Seacole building houses a large open access IT Suite which comprises of 96 PCs, printers, photocopiers and scanners.
 Our PCs utilise the latest Intel i5 core technology, all with:

 Our PCs are also designed to support students who may have difficulties with reading and writing, featuring specialised software with zooming/magnification and screen reading capabilities, which may also be customised for individual student needs.

 The IT Suite offers extended opening hours and is supported by a specialist Open Access Assistant during term time.
 In addition to the open access PCs within the IT Suite, there are 12 networked student PCs available within Seacole library.

-Prior to joining Birmingham City University in September 2013 my background was in Primary Education and I worked in six primary schools over a twenty three year period.
+Prior to joining Birmingham City University in September 2013, Damienne’s background was in Primary Education and she worked in six primary schools over a twenty three year period.